arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+This is my first milestone for my main project.
+I chose the hexapod since it looked fairly complex as well as customizable, and it had components of mechanical, electrical, and software engineering in it.
+The robot is made of acryllic parts, a robot controller that runs on Arduino code, as well as 18 servos that move the six legs of the robot.
+While the final project will run with a remote control, it can also move while connected to my computer with the inputs fed through the Processing application.
+So far, I have built the entire base of the hexapod and also created all components of the six legs.
+I have gotten one of these legs fully assembled onto my robot, and it fully functions with the commands on Processing.
+The biggest challenge so far has been ...

 # Starter Project - Arduino